Mahdy-gribkov/Atlas/README.md

-# 🚀 Travel Agent - AI-Powered Travel Planning Platform
+# 🗺️ Atlas - AI-Powered Travel Planning Platform

 A comprehensive, production-ready travel planning platform built with Next.js 14, Firebase, and AI integration.
+Atlas represents trust, intelligence, and accessibility in the travel industry.

 ## ✨ Features